- Chart

 Market Environment Factors

-IBTL's performance is significantly impacted by interest rate movements, inflation expectations, and Federal Reserve policy.
-Economic growth and geopolitical events can also influence Treasury yields.
+The performance of IBOT is primarily influenced by changes in U.S. Treasury yields, inflation expectations, and Federal Reserve monetary policy.
+Interest rate hikes generally lead to lower bond prices, while rate cuts can boost prices.
+Economic growth and geopolitical events can also impact Treasury yields.

 Growth Trajectory